Median Income

 Is Flat Rock a Good Place to Live?

-Based on current data, Flat Rock receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include a highly educated population, affordable housing, abundant sunshine, strong internet connectivity.
+Based on current data, Flat Rock receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low crime rates, a highly educated population, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
-Flat Rock offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Flat Rock has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs